jayliang701/office-doc-converter/README.md

 # office-doc-converter
-A node.js micro-service  application use to convert docx file to doc
+A node.js micro-service  application use to convert docx file to doc.
+#### Only works on Windows OS with office software installed